SANGRAMLEMBE/Dimensionality-Reduction-Using-PCA-and-t-SNE/README.md

 # Project Details
 1. Principal Component Analysis (PCA): PCA is used to transform the data into a set of orthogonal components that explain the maximum variance in the data.
 The project visualizes these components and evaluates the clustering quality after reduction.

 2. t-Distributed Stochastic Neighbor Embedding (t-SNE): t-SNE is a nonlinear dimensionality reduction technique, particularly effective for visualizing data.
-The project includes hyperparameter tuning for t-SNE and compares its performance against PCA.
+The project includes hyperparameter tuning for t-SNE and compares its performance against PCA

 3. Evaluation Metrics: Silhouette Score: Used to evaluate the quality of the clusters formed after dimensionality reduction.
 The score ranges from -1 to 1, where higher scores indicate better-defined clusters.